-The General Data Protection Regulation 2016 (‘GDPR’) comes into full effect on 25 May 2018.
-Its purpose is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that personal data is not processed without their knowledge and, wherever possible, that it is processed with their consent.
+The General Data Protection Regulation 2016 (‘GDPR’) was brought into UK law as part of the Data Protection Act 2018 and became effective on 25th May 2018.
+The purpose of the GDPR is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that personal data is not processed without their knowledge and, wherever possible, that it is processed with their consent.

 The GDPR applies to the processing of personal data wholly or partly by automated means (i.e. by computer) AND to the processing other than by automated means of personal data (i.e. paper records) that form part of a filing system or are intended to form part of a filing system.

 We are committed to compliance with all United Kingdom and relevant EU and Member State laws in respect of personal data, and the protection of the rights and freedoms of individuals whose information we collect and process in accordance with the General Data Protection Regulation (GDPR).
 Ongoing compliance is embedded into the fabric of our organisation.

 One Team Logic is registered with the UK Information Commissioner’s Office both as a Data Processor for our customers’ data and as a Data Controller for our own company’s data.